MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/2-envision-make-my-service-decisions-direct-routing.md

 scheduled meetings, either by dialing out to them or by providing the dial-in number.
 When an external participant is dialed out to, the Audio Conferencing service places the call by using online calling capabilities.
-Audio Conferencing license is optional, and only required for user who will be organizing Teams conferences that include Audio Conferencing.
+Audio Conferencing license is optional, and only required for users who will be organizing Teams conferences that include Audio Conferencing.